+Within the past 30 years, the output of medical research has increased.
+A 2022 review of PubMed's database found cohort studies alone have risen from just under 10,000 in 2010 to nearly 35,000 in 2020.1 In wound care, experts know that staying up to date on evidence-based practices can ensure best outcomes for patients.
+However, many wound care professionals may find it cumbersome to review complex studies.
 “We’re all really busy,” said Denise Nemeth, MPAS, PA-C, CWS.
 “How are we supposed to [accomplish all our responsibilities to ourselves and our patients] and, on top of that, stay on top of research, are you kidding me?"

 Despite obstacles, the panel of speakers for How to Keep Up to Date with Literature: An Interdisciplinary Panel at SAWC Spring 2023 emphasized that research literacy is more important than ever.
 "We sort of got taught about it in school," continued Nemeth, “[But] I don’t want you as the audience to get discouraged.”
 The session featured 4 leaders that represented crucial members of a multidisciplinary team.
 Each presented research within their field and pointed out not only how it has added to their practice, but also addressed any misconceptions or flaws that may present on the surface.
 Amanda Killeen, DPM, FACPM, FASPS, CWSP offered several pearls for identifying flaws in literature, such as reading the results to see if the findings significantly differ from the control.
 Nemeth concurred later in her portion of the presentation:

 "We are not statisticians …but we do need to know what is and is not significant."